ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

    * **Read and modify your repositories' webhooks**.
 Allow the pipeline to trigger builds when commits are pushed to a repo.
    {: tip}

-   If you have an active Bitbucket session but you haven't entered your password recently, you might be prompted to enter your Bitbucket password to confirm.
+   If you have an active Bitbucket session but you didn't enter your password recently, you might be prompted to enter your Bitbucket password to confirm.

 1. Click the Bitbucket server that you want to use.
 1. If you have a Bitbucket repo that you want to use, type the URL for the repo.
 For the repository type, click **Existing**.